capslocky/git-cheat-sheet/git.md

 * Much less chance to involve your repo into 'bad' state and much easier to fix it
 * You always have the shell and can rely on it
 * You can introduce aliases and scripts for frequent operations
-* You directly interact with repository (useful shell output, no gui bugs)
+* You directly interact with repository (useful shell output, no gui bugs or stuck)
 * You better understand how git works
 * You will be cool